Comparisons12 min read

 User Interface & Ease of Use

 Both apps are clean and mobile-first.
-Acorns wins on pure simplicity — the dashboard shows your balance, recent round-ups, and projected growth, and that's basically it.
-There's almost nothing to misconfigure, which is either a feature or a limitation depending on who you are.
-Stash's UI is slightly busier because it has to be: more features, more choices, more screens.
-For a total investing newbie, Acorns is less intimidating.
-For someone who actually wants to explore what they're buying, Stash's layout rewards that curiosity.
+Acorns wins on pure simplicity — the dashboard shows your balance, recent round-ups, and projected growth.
+That's basically it.
+There's almost nothing to misconfigure, which is either brilliant or limiting depending on who you are.
+Stash's interface is slightly busier because it has to be: more features, more choices, more screens.
+For someone investing for the first time, Acorns feels less intimidating.
+But if you actually want to explore what you're buying, Stash's layout rewards that curiosity.

 Winner: Acorns (for absolute beginners), Stash (for engaged learners).